adnguyen/Notebooks_and_Protocols/2017_notebook.md

 	* Entomological Society of America
 		* November 5-8 Denver Colorado
 		* meet Rhagoletis family
+		* Symposium:
+			* Genomics of Adaptation: Linking the Next Generation of Genome-Wide Analysis to Understand and Manage Complex Traits
+Organizers: Gregory Ragland, Glen Hood, Scott Egan, Daniel Hahn, and Meredith Doellman
 		* Pricing:
 			* Registration- $475 before Sept 13th 2017
 			* I need to sign up to be a member; costs covered?